ifmain/Youtube-Video-Translator/README.md

 ## License

-This project is licensed under the Apache License 2.0.
-For more details, see the official [license text](https://www.apache.org/licenses/LICENSE-2.0).
+This project is licensed under the Apache License Version 2.0.
+For more information, see the `LICENSE` file in this repository.